NotCraft/NotFeed-Template/README.md

-# NotFeed-Template
+# About

-Use this template to create the repo for your NotCraft::Feed reader.
+This is repository hosts the UI and content of an RSS feed reader.